syncfusion-content/ej2-common-docs/ej2-javascript/common/accessibility.md

 * Each ##Platform_Name## control is subjected to manual testing with a screen reader and also automated test cases to ensure the control's required attributes.

 * Attributes are allocated and updated correctly during interaction as well.
-Each control has been assigned a distinct `Role` attribute and its own set of ARIA attributes defined by the [WAI-ARIA 2.2](https://www.w3.org/TR/WCAG22/) specification.
+Each control has been assigned a distinct `Role` attribute and its own set of ARIA attributes defined by the [WCAG 2.2](https://www.w3.org/TR/WCAG22/) specification.

 In addition to the methodologies mentioned above, Syncfusion ##Platform_Name## controls are constructed to support the following accessibility aspects.